Robert Adair

 Gilbert Harding Speaking of Murder Gilbert Harding Speaking of Murder (1953) Character: Mills

-lation of 3 stories, "The Missing Passenger", "Falstaff's Fur Coat" and "Thirty Days To Die".
+A compilation of 3 stories, (i)"The Missing Passenger" (ii) "Falstaff's Fur Coat" (iii) "Thirty Days To Die".
 Originally part of the Danziger Brothers' UK series "Calling Scotland Yard" and later shown in the US on NBC's "Adventure Theatre" in 1956, hosted by Paul Douglas.

 Calling Scotland Yard: Falstaff's Fur Coat Calling Scotland Yard: Falstaff's Fur Coat (1954) Character: N/A